donbright/piliko/README.md

 * Find conic equation of a spline, given 3 points, using Rob Johnsons "Conic Splines" paper of 1991, from Apple and http://sympy.org , a symbolic python mathematics package
-* Draw Ford Circles, using Circles, then also Hyperbolas (red circles)
+* Draw Ford Circles and Descarte's Kissing Circles, using Circles, then also Hyperbolas (red circles/green circles)
 * Show non-obvious facts about using floating-point IEEE numbers to model geometry, like the fact that the length of an object varies depending on its position in space, or that sometimes x+1.0 != x+1